marco-bolo/wp2-wp5-workshop/README.md

 ## Timeline of challenge

-- 6th of September 2024: Registration deadline.
+- **Extended until the 13th of September 2024**: Registration deadline.
 Datasets are shared with participants who expressed their interest to join.
 - 30th of September 2024: Deadline for the submission of analysis results.
 - 7th and 8th of October: Data comparison and indicator workflow development by MARCO-BOLO internally.
 - Early November: MARCO-BOLO initial report.